 A native of Baltimore, Maryland, U.S.A., Dr. Soley holds bachelor's, master's and doctoral degrees in Computer Science and Engineering from the Massachusetts Institute of Technology.

-Mr. Wang Xuemin , joined in Huawei in 1995 , served as project manager of Huawei B-Type Circuit Switching product, Vice manager of Product Testing Department, Vice manager of General Technical Management Office,etc. Currently served as director of Standardization & Industry Dept, responsible for developing and implementing corporate standard and industry development strategy.
+Mr. Wang Xuemin, joined in Huawei in 1995.
+He served as project manager of Huawei B-Type Circuit Switching product, vice manager of Product Testing Department, vice manager of General Technical Management Office and as director of Standardization & Industry Dept, responsible for developing and implementing corporate standard and industry development strategy.
+Currently Mr. Wang serves as the vice president of the European research institute.

 Also, Mr. Wang was served as board member of several industry organizations include CCSA, IEC MSB, OMA etc, for the aim of building nice communication channels and relationships with customers, vendors, and partners in the multi-level standard and industry development environment.